The $0 productivity upgrade most developers miss

 - The Rust revolution matters - Tools written in Rust between 2018-2024 are dramatically faster, safer, and more reliable than their C predecessors from decades ago

-- Free 30-minute install creates lasting gains - One-time setup with Homebrew provides 10x performance improvements and better developer experience permanently
+- Free 30-minute install creates lasting gains - One-time setup with Homebrew provides 10x performance improvements and a noticeably better developer experience permanently

-Most developers have no idea these tools exist.
-The ones who do often don’t bother installing them because “the old tools work fine.”
+I think most developers have no idea these tools exist.
+The ones who do often shrug it off because “the old tools work fine.”
+That logic made sense before AI workflows.
+It doesn’t anymore.

 Why 1970s tools break AI automation

-You want to search your codebase for a pattern, extract some information, and feed it to Claude or ChatGPT for analysis.
-You write a script:
+What happens when you try to automate something with standard Unix tools and AI?
+Say you want to search your codebase for a pattern, pull some information, and feed it to Claude or ChatGPT for analysis.
+You write something like this:

 grep -r "function.*authenticate" . --include="*.js" |